Image relevance check

 Buy first

-Fish sauce is the ingredient most likely to affect freshness, texture, and timing for Som Tum (Green Papaya Salad).
+Fish sauce is the ingredient most likely to affect freshness and texture.

 Package check

-Shredded green papaya may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Shredded green papaya may come in larger containers than needed; confirm amounts before buying backups.

 Cost control